Travesti (gender identity): Argentina

-An important historical source in the history of the travesti community during the 20th century are the firsthand accounts of Malva Solís, who emigrated from Chile as a teenager and lived in Argentina until her death in 2015 at the age of 93, being regarded as the longest-lived travesti from the country.
+An important historical source of information on the travesti community during the 20th century are the firsthand accounts of Malva Solís, who emigrated from Chile as a teenager and lived in Argentina until her death in 2015, at the age of 93.
+She was regarded as the longest-lived travesti from the country.

-After collecting testimonies from travestis over the age of seventy, Josefina Fernández found in 2004 that most of them regarded the first period of Juan Perón's government—who ruled Argentina between 1946 and 1955—as "the one that most clearly began the persecution of gay men and travestis, whether or not they practiced street prostitution."
+After collecting testimonies from travestis over the age of seventy, Josefina Fernández found in 2004 that most of them regarded the first period of Juan Perón's government—who ruled Argentina from 1946 to 1955—as "the one that most clearly began the persecution of gay men and travestis, whether or not they practiced street prostitution."
 In those years, travestis (identified at that time as mariconas) (Note: The Spanish-language insults maricón, marica, joto and puto—among others—may be considered equivalents to the English-language slurs queer, faggot or sissy.
 Throughout this Wikipedia article, the use of these terms will remain unedited and untranslated, since they have been reappropiated as self-identification categories, and their genealogy and use often overlaps with those of travesti.) began to be regularly imprisoned at the Devoto prison, as "sex offenders."
 The prison was a recurring meeting point for travestis and continued to be so until the 21st-century.

 Despite its repressive aspects, the prison space gave them the possibility of generating solidarity strategies and forging links that would later spread outside.
-They even developed their own argot known as carrilche, which was nourished by prison jargon.
+They even developed their own argot known as carrilche, which was built on prison jargon.
 As anthropologist María Soledad Cutuli explains: "Today this code is known as the teje.
 It consists of taking up elements of prison jargon or "[police] lunfardo", deforming some syllables of certain words, and also using invented terms such as cirilqui to refer to the police, or even the polysemic teje (Spanish for "weaving"), which can mean, depending on the context, 'lie, story, argument, affair.'
 To say that someone is a tejedora implies a subtle way of qualifying her as a liar; to ask 'what are they tejiendo?' refers to assuming that a meeting or conversation may have ulterior motives".

 Travesti performers—including Malva Solís (left)—during the Buenos Aires Carnival, c.
 1960.